-With this notice, we are pleased to promulgate the 2016 Palm Beach County (PBC) Comprehensive Emergency Management Plan (CEMP); one of several plans published by PBC Public Safety Department (PSD), Division of Emergency Management (DEM).
-The CEMP is the framework for countywide preparedness, response, recovery and mitigation activities.
+Safeguarding the life and property of its constituents is an innate responsibility of the governing body of each political subdivision of the State (§252.38, F.S.).
+Each local emergency management agency shall have jurisdiction over and serve an entire county (§252.38(1)(a), F.S.).
+As such, we are pleased to promulgate the 2019 Palm Beach County (PBC) Comprehensive Emergency Management Plan (CEMP) pursuant to §252.38(1)(a), F.S.
+The CEMP is the guiding document for the County's response to and recovery from a disaster and is one of several plans published by PBC Public Safety Department's (PSD) Division of Emergency Management (DEM).
+The CEMP is the framework for countywide preparedness, response, recovery, and mitigation activities.
 It is the intent of the CEMP to provide a structure for standardizing plans countywide and to facilitate interoperability between local, state, and federal governments.

 Normal day-to-day procedures usually are not sufficient for effective disaster response, as extraordinary emergency measures may have to be implemented quickly if loss of life and property is to be kept at a minimum.
-Emergency Procedures and actions to cope with the possibility of disaster occurrence are addressed in this Comprehensive Emergency Management Plan.
+Emergency procedures and actions to cope with the possibility of disaster occurrence are addressed in this CEMP.

-The CEMP is the guide for emergency prevention, protection, mitigation, response and recovery operations in all jurisdictions of Palm Beach County.
-Personnel and agencies assigned specific emergency responsibilities must have a working knowledge of functions and actions described therein and to be prepared to act in accordance with the plan itself.
+The CEMP is the guide for emergency prevention, protection, mitigation, response, and recovery operations in all jurisdictions of PBC.
+Personnel and agencies assigned specific emergency responsibilities must have a working knowledge of functions and actions described therein, and to be prepared to act in accordance with the plan itself.

-In order for Palm Beach County's emergency management system to reach and maintain the goals desired, it is necessary that each department/agency perform the following functions:
+In order for PBC's emergency management system to reach and maintain the goals desired, it is necessary that each department/agency perform the following functions:

-- Develop Standard Operating Guides (SOG) for the protection of personnel, equipment, supplies, and critical public records from the effects of disasters. - Develop Coordinating Procedures to ensure the continuity of essential services that may be needed during and after disasters. - Actively participate in emergency management related training and exercises conducted by the Division of Emergency Management (DEM). - Establish policy and develop SOGs to carry out the provisions of the Palm Beach County Comprehensive Emergency Management Plan. - Identify subject matter experts. - Carry out those assignments addressed in the Palm Beach County Comprehensive Emergency Management Plan.
+- Develop Standard Operating Guides (SOG) for the protection of personnel, equipment, supplies, and critical public records from the effects of disasters. - Develop Coordinating Procedures to ensure the continuity of essential services that may be needed during and after disasters. - Actively participate in emergency management related training and exercises conducted by the DEM. - Establish policy and develop SOGs to carry out the provisions of the PBC CEMP. - Identify subject matter experts. - Carry out those assignments addressed in the PBC CEMP.

-The Palm Beach County Division of Emergency Management shall be responsible for coordinating the preparation and continuous updating of the CEMP and will ensure that this Plan is consistent with similar federal, state, and municipal plans.
+The PBC DEM shall be responsible for coordinating the preparation and continuous updating of the CEMP and will ensure that this Plan is consistent with similar federal, state, and municipal plans.
 This Plan will become effective upon official adoption by the PBC Board of County Commissioners (BCC).